 I think one of the biggest challenge in algorithmic fairness is that all the approaches that we know today require that we have some knowledge about, not protected attributes, but about sensitive attributes of the uses and this is a very strong contradiction towards the privacy issue that we face.
 So, all the approaches nowadays rely on some kind of knowledge about the sensitive attributes, but at the same time you want to get rid of this knowledge in the databases.
 And this is something that we don’t really understand how to deal with yet.

-We are planning to develop plug-ins for a very commonly used search API, Lucene, and elastic search, to provide mechanisms that allow fair search results in web search
+We are planning to develop plug-ins for a very commonly used search API, Lucene, to provide mechanisms that allow fair search results in web search

 Which are your current projects involving data privacy and transparency?

 One of the projects is certainly the one that was funded by the DTL.
 We are planning to develop plug-ins for a very commonly used search API, Lucene, and elastic search, to provide mechanisms that allow fair search results in web search and then there is also other issues I want to address within the fairness community which is that much of the work is hard to compare amongst each other because we don’t really have a common understanding of what fairness is and what bias is and people tend to take their own definitions, wherever they come from, and say I do something against it, but you are not really able to compare the approaches at the moment because people in the community don’t really understand each other when they talk about fairness and bias.

 What do you think of the Data Transparency Lab?

 Well I am very happy that I got the opportunity to let my research evolve by the Data Transparency Lab, so I’m very happy to be grantee and I also like the focus on developing tools very much because I think we can do like a lot of theory things, but if it never comes into practice then it’s not going to help anyone.